 Morning

-Ease your way into the day with a mid-morning brunch at one of two Coffee:30 locations─ Express or Café.
+Ease your way into the day with a mid-morning brunch at Coffee:30 Café.
 Grab a frappé and enjoy fluffy beignets dusted with powdered sugar or topped with cookies and fruit.

 Next, hit the road for a boudin-fueled adventure along the Southwest Louisiana Boudin Trail!
 From Iowa to Lake Charles, you'll find mom-and-pop joints, specialty meat shops, and grocery stores serving up fresh and pre-packaged links.
 Grab the official boudin trail guide for the full lineup and some fun facts about this Cajun staple!